xrdocs/software-management/_blogs/2016-10-24-using-ztp-to-install-chef.md

 ```
 sudo chef-server-ctl org-create shortname fullname --association_user username --filename ~/chef-keys/shortname.pem
 ```
-With the Chef server installed and the needed RSA keys generated, you can move on to configuring your workstation, where all major work will be performed for your Chef’s nodes.
+With the Chef server installed and the RSA keys generated, you can move on to configuring your workstation, where all major work will be performed for your Chef’s nodes.

 ### Installing and Setting up the Chef Workstation